-The 17" LCD Resistive Touch display is integral to the C-Trak $^{\circ}$ Apollo CW4000 System.
+The 17" LCD Resistive Touch display is integral to the C-Trak $^{\odot}$ Apollo.
 The screen is sensitive to finger pressure and does not require a stylus.
 Resolution is 1280 x 1024.

 7.3 Probe Connector

 Series 'MHV' coaxial connector for ALL probes [CAUTION: This is NOT a "BNC" style connector.]